section-engineering-education/engineering-education/content/articles/introduction-to-secrets-management-with-doppler/index.md

 To check more on how to manipulate secrets using Doppler CLI for your local environment, be sure to check the following [page](https://docs.doppler.com/docs/accessing-secrets).

 ### Conclusion
 In this article, we have learned what secrets are, why they are managed, and how to manage them efficiently for productivity.
-We also looked into Doppler - an Universal secrets manager that has grown to be the preferred secrets store, handling secrets sprawl, secrets rotation, and traceability.
+We also looked into Doppler - a Universal secrets manager that has grown to be the preferred secrets store, handling secrets sprawl, secrets rotation, and traceability.

 It is now the perfect time for you to ship your project secrets into a single manageable dashboard as a developer.